hashgraph-online/hcs-improvement-proposals/hcs-5.md

 The format of the field is as follows:
 `hcs://{hcsStandard}/{topicId}`

 `hcsStandard` tells you which HCS standard to use when referencing the Topic ID.
-At this time, this will always be `1` `topicId` is a valid Topic ID in which the data is written to
+At this time, this field will always be `1`.

+`topicId` is a valid HCS-1 Topic ID in which data for this NFT written to.
+Please note that while other popular metadata standards will work, a JSON file following the [HIP-412](https://hips.hedera.com/hip/hip-412) is recommended for your Hashinals to work properly in the Hedera ecosystem.

-For example, a valid `metadata` field would be:
+#### Metadata Example
+The following is a valid example of the metadata string saved onto the serial number of an NFT on HTS:
 `hcs://1/0.0.3601682`

 ### Inscription Numbers

-All Hashinals will receive an inscription number, starting from `1`.
-This number indicates the order in which the Hashinal was "inscribed".
-Inscription numbers are calculated by looking at the `consensus_timestamp` at the time of a TokenMintTransaction whose metadata follows the specification correctly.
+Like Serial Numbers on individual Token IDs, Inscription Numbers are essentially an HCS Registry that describe the order in which **Hashinals** are "inscribed".
+The key facets that are followed for determining these numbers is:
+- First is first and determined entirely by the HashGraph.
+- Easy to understand and replicate.

+Inscription numbers start from `1`.

+Order is determined by sorting the `consensus_timestamp` at the time of a TokenMintTransaction.
+Invalid mints will not be assigned inscription numbers.

 #### Validation